wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/4-design-implement-qos.md

 If you are not seeing marking in Wireshark, revisit your configuration and ensure it is correct.

+> [!NOTE]
-Note: To fully validate that marking aren’t stripped or replaced somewhere in the managed enterprise network, it is good practice to take a network trace at both the client and the managed network edge to see that the DSCP markings are not removed between the network edge and the client.
+> To fully validate that marking aren’t stripped or replaced somewhere in the managed enterprise network, it is good practice to take a network trace at both the client and the managed network edge to see that the DSCP markings are not removed between the network edge and the client.